How to get from Antigua to Panajachel

 The journey from Antigua to Panajachel crosses some of Guatemala's most spectacular landscapes:

-• Los Encuentros: an important highland crossroads at 2,500 meters above sea level, with panoramic views when clear
+• Los Encuentros: an important crossroads in the highlands at 2,500 masl, with panoramic views when clear

-• Sololá: departmental city with a very active Kaqchikel indigenous market, especially on Tuesdays and Fridays
+• Sololá: a departmental city with a very active Kaqchikel indigenous market, especially on Tuesdays and Fridays

 • The descent to Panajachel: the last 10 km descend along a winding road with the first views of the lake and volcanoes

-How much time to dedicate to Lake Atitlán from Antigua?
+How much time to spend at Lake Atitlán from Antigua?

 With a minimum of 2 nights at the lake, the experience is much more complete.
 The first day you can explore Panajachel and its surroundings.
 On the second day, take a boat to visit San Juan La Laguna, Santiago Atitlán, or San Pedro La Laguna.